Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Level-Set Representation on Invertible Function

 \section{Level-Set Representation on Invertible Function}

-We consider a characterization of invertible functions using the notion of level-sets.
-That is, we use an intersection of the level-sets of the component functions of a vector-valued function to define an equivalent condition to invertibility.
+We consider a representation of invertible functions using the notion of level-sets, which will be used in our main results.
+That is, we describe an inverse of functions by an intersection of level-sets of coordinates of the functions.
 This approach is different from the commonly used representation of invertible functions by monotonicity \citep{krief2017direct}, local approximation \citep{tang2011two,tang2015two}, or Hessian normalization \citep{rezende2015variational,dinh2017density}.

 We consider a vector-valued function $\bs f: I^2 \to I^2$ with its coordinate-wise representation $\bs f(\bs x) = (f_1(\bs x), f_2(\bs x))$ for $f_j: I^2 \to I$.
 For $j=1,2$, we define a level-set of $f_j$ for $y_j \in I$ as